-To get a comprehensive look into how a response to each type of Survey question is categorized in the Question report, you can click on the blue Explore Question Types link.
+To get a comprehensive look into how a response to each type of Survey question is categorized in the Question report, you can see the type of question asked on the left hand side of the question and can then click on the blue Explore Question Types link to find out more.
 A tool tip will pop-up with a detailed description of the types of Survey questions and how we categorized their possible responses on a standardized scale for this report.

 We're all about accurate and reliable data at Officevibe and that's why we've added Reliability rates to the Question report.
 Meant to empower managers with trustworthy data, reliability rates also allow them to quickly identify trends and determine which ones require closer attention.

 The Reliability rates can be found next to the Results bar and they can go from Low to High.

 Below indicates what constitutes a high reliability rate (validated by our Data Scientists):

 - If there are less than 60 employees in your audience: At least 50% of employees have responded to the question.

 - If there are more than 60 employees in your audience: At least 30 employees in the group have responded to the question.

 If you have less answers (data points) then what is described above, than the Reliability rate will be low.
 A low reliability rate means you should take a step back as a manager and wait before making any decisions based on this data.